guigolab/FA-nf/README.md

   // GFF input
   gffFile = "${baseDir}/dataset/P.vulgaris.gff3"
 ```
+These two files can be gzipped and the pipeline will take care to uncompress them in advance.

 When approaching a new dataset, we suggest to run first the pipeline in **debug** mode (provided as such in example params config).
 This will analyze a limited number of protein entries.
 This way you may save time and troubleshoot some potential problems in your input files.